 top of page

-Age-Related Memory Loss: Understanding Causes, Symptoms, and Strategies
+Age-Related Memory Loss: Causes, Symptoms, and Strategies

 As the candles on the birthday cake multiply, so too can the moments of forgetfulness.
 A misplaced car key here, a forgotten name there.
 While these memory hiccups might cause a chuckle, for many older adults, such lapses can be a source of anxiety and concern.
 But is it just normal aging, or a sign of something more serious?